debiki/talkyard-prod-one/README.md

 - Scaleway, https://www.scaleway.com/ — inexpensive, just €3, but risky, not so good backups.
   The server should be X86-64, not ARM (so don't use the BareMetal ARM servers).

-You'll also need to pay for some send-emails service.
-And create OpenAuth apps at Google, Facebook, Twitter, and GitHub, so login-with-Google etc will work — more about this, later.

 Installation instructions